Kilian Ludewig: Red Bull Salzburg

+After six years with the club, his contract was terminated on 5 July 2024.

+Loan to Barnsley

-After having only appeared for Liefering through one-and-a-half seasons, Ludewig joined Barnsley on loan on 9 January 2020.
+After having only appeared for FC Liefering through one and a half seasons, Ludewig joined English club Barnsley on loan on 9 January 2020.
 After making 18 games for Barnsley in the EFL Championship and avoiding relegation, the loan was extended for another season in August 2020.

+Loan to Schalke 04

 After another four second-tier appearances for Barnsley, however, the loan was terminated prematurely in October 2020 and Ludewig was loaned to German Bundesliga club Schalke 04 for the remainder of the season.
 A few days earlier, Manuel Baum, under whom Ludewig had played in the national under-20 side, had taken over as head coach of Schalke.
 In Gelsenkirchen Ludewig only made six league appearances as he had missed a large part of the season due to a metatarsal fracture suffered in December 2020.
 Schalkern suffered a historic relegation at the end of the season.